 Below and in the accompanying video presentation from that event, I summarize some of these major strides, which fall into the following broad categories:

 - Database studies.
 By systematically looking at the SEER (Surveillance, Epidemiology, and End Results) database, we now better understand the prevalence of the disease.
 Yao and colleagues have shown that the incidence of NETs has increased fivefold over the past 30 years, which is far higher than all other neoplasms, and the prevalence is greater than stomach and pancreatic cancer combined.
 More than 100,000 people are now living with NETs in the United States.

 - Better understanding of biology.
 New targets have been identified and novel targeted therapies have been evaluated, several of which have shown promise in clinical trials.
-Dr. Zhang and colleagues from Roswell Park Cancer Institute recently published a comprehensive review on the progress in this field.
+Dr. Zhang and colleagues from Roswell Park Comprehensive Cancer Center recently published a comprehensive review on the progress in this field.

 Special advances in treatment have stemmed from the knowledge that NET cells possess special receptors.

 - 1985: Sandostatin was the first analogue developed to treat carcinoid crisis and carcinoid syndrome following the initial report by Dr. Kvols showing how rapid reversal of carcinoid crisis can be achieved with a somatostatin analogue.